History of the Jews in Thessaloniki: Post-World War II

 I returned to a Salonika destroyed.
 I was hoping to find my adopted brother, but rumor told that he had died of malaria in Lublin.
 I already knew that my parents had been burned on their first day at the extermination camp of Auschwitz.
 I was alone.
 Other prisoners who were with me had nobody either.
 These days, I am with a young man that I had known in Brussels.
 We do not separate from each other.
 We were both survivors of the camps.
 Shortly after, we married, two refugees who had nothing, there was not even a rabbi to give us the blessing.
 The director of one of the Jewish schools served as a rabbi and we married, and so I started a new life.

 1,783 survivors were listed in the 1951 census.

 A monument in Thessaloniki to the tragedy of the deportation, Menorah in flames, was erected in 1997.

 In 1998, King Juan Carlos I of Spain went to the city, where he paid tribute to the Sephardic Jews.
 The visit followed one he had undertaken at the synagogue of Madrid in 1992 to commemorate the expulsion of 1492, at which he condemned the decree of expulsion from Spain.

 Following the requests of Professors at the Aristotle University, a memorial to the Jewish cemetery lying beneath the foundations of the institution was unveiled in 2014.

 Today, around 1,300 Jews live in Thessaloniki, making it the second largest Jewish community in Greece after Athens.

 Israeli singer Yehuda Poliker recorded a song about the deported Jews of Thessaloniki, called 'Wait for me Thessaloniki'.

 The community of Thessaloniki accused Germany to repay the manumission payments that the Jews of Greece paid to rescue their family members, after the Nazis demanded this money.
 Nevertheless, the Nazis did not let them free.
 The European Court of Justice dismissed this petition.

 The Jewish community of Thessaloniki demands from the Deutsche Bahn (the German railway) which is the successor of the Deutsche Reichsbahn to reimburse to heirs of Greek Holocaust victims of Thessaloniki for train fares that they were forced to pay for their deportation from Thessaloniki to Auschwitz and Treblinka between March and August 1943.

 The Jewish community of Greece made great efforts to establish a Holocaust Museum in Thessaloniki.
-A permanent pavilion about the Holocaust of Greek Jews in KZ Auschwitz was be installed.
+A permanent pavilion about the Holocaust of Greek Jews in KZ Auschwitz was to be installed.

 A Delegation from the Jewish communities of Greece met in November 2016 with Greek politicians and asked them for support in their demand to get back the community archives of the Jewish community of Thessaloniki from Moscow.

+The Holocaust Museum of Greece, located near the city's old railway station, is set to open in 2026.
+The museum's design includes will cover 9,000 square meters with spaces for exhibitions, education, and research.
+It has received significant funding from the Greek government, Germany, and private donors, including Pfizer CEO Albert Bourla.